 Struggling with high cholesterol?

 Take the health benefits of long-distance running even further with regards to cholesterol.
 Check out a recent article about the best Natural Cholesterol Lowering Foods & High Cholesterol Remedies.

 Just click that link to read it on my site.

 If you ever spend any amount of time around runners, you’ve probably heard us talk about poop; it’s basically a fact of life.
 Running long distances can do a wonder for your gastrointestinal system.

-Sure, there will be times when you may experience a “code brown” — a nice way of saying that you have a need to poop mid-run.
-But for many runners, running long distance routinely helps to make their digestive system run pretty regularly, like clockwork.
+Sure, there will be times when you may experience a “code brown” — a nice way of saying that you need to poop mid-run.
+But for many runners, running long distances routinely helps to make their digestive system run pretty regularly, like clockwork.

 5. BETTER SLEEP